How to Get Rid of Shame and Guilt After Masturbating

 I recently experimented with a new kink activity with my partner.
 Why?
 Because I saw this specific act in a porn clip, thought it looked hot, and asked him if he’d be willing to try it with me.

-Good porn has the potential to introduce you to new kinks, activities, and ways of having sex that you might never have thought of before.
+Good, ethical porn has the potential to introduce you to new kinks, activities, and ways of having sex that you might never have thought of before.
 While you might not want to try everything you see, some things are sure to resonate.

 One of the things I love most about human sexuality is its infinite variety.
-Every single day, people are having sex in endlessly creative ways, many of which I’m sure I’ve never even thought of – and you probably haven’t, either!
+Every single day, people are having sex in endlessly creative ways, many of which I’m sure I’ve never even thought of (and you probably haven’t, either!)
 Ethical porn gives you a consensual window into other people’s bedrooms and allows you to draw inspiration from what you see.

 Enjoy Things You Can’t Do in Real Life